 Bay windows are instantly recognizable.
 The long panes, convex layout, and broad view you get from bay windows are unlike almost other windows, so they need some special consideration when picking a window treatment.
 Chicago homeowners should consider window treatments that enhance a bay window’s attention-grabbing layout, offer privacy, and look stunning in your living or family room.
 Lucky for us, there are a couple of window treatments that meet all these requirements.

 What we recommend for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both roman and cellular shades work well with bay windows since each shade can cover an individual pane, granting you some flexibility in how much surface area you need to cover.
-Similarly, plantation shutters are installed on each separate pane on your bay windows, but are able to give you even more adaptability in window coverage with adjustable louvers.
+Similarly, plantation shutters are installed on each individual pane on your bay windows, but are able to give you even more adaptability in window coverage with adjustable louvers.

 No matter their shape or style, windows that are positioned near your ceiling can be difficult to put window treatments on.
 Typically, the tops of the windows are beyond your reach, and getting the stepladder out every day is a hassle.
 So homeowners in Chicago with taller windows should choose a window treatment that can either stay in a single position, or operate remotely.
 It would be even better if that window treatment was also able to effectively block light from pouring in.